2025-present

 Shainuka Kannathas

 Shainuka completed her undergraduate honour’s thesis under the guidance of Dr. Flowers, concentrating on the testing of English and French items for a new language screening tool for persons with right hemisphere stroke.
-She graduated with a Bachelor’s of Science from the University of Ottawa in 2019 and plans to continue her studies in health sciences.
+She graduated with a Bachelor’s of Science from the University of Ottawa in 2019 and then worked with Dr. Linda McLean as a research assistant.

 Kannika Hour